bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 - For the profits chart, the trend shows fairly balanced levels for all weeks throught the year for each of the four years.

 # Customer Dashboard
 The customer dashboard aims to provide an overview of customer data, trends and behaviors.
-It will help marketing teams and management to understand customer segments and improve customer satisfaction.
+This helps in assisting marketing teams and management to better understand customer segments and improve customer satisfaction.

 ## Key Requirements